With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreOzark Center Turnaround Ranch is a mental health clinic in Jasper County, MO, located at 1949 Snowberry Lane, 64804.
+Learn MoreOzark Center Turnaround Ranch is one of mental health facilities in Jasper County, Missouri, located at 1949 Snowberry Lane, 64804 zip code.
 Ozark Center Turnaround Ranch provides residential treatment.
-Ozark Center Turnaround Ranch offers activity therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents.
-Ozark Center Turnaround Ranch also supports children/adolescents with serious emotional disturbance, people with trauma and patients with eating disorders.
-Additional services offered at Ozark Center Turnaround Ranch include diet and exercise counseling, suicide prevention services and family psychoeducation.
+Ozark Center Turnaround Ranch provides dialectical behavior therapy, activity therapy and individual psychotherapy to children / adolescents.
+Ozark Center Turnaround Ranch also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services provided at Ozark Center Turnaround Ranch include suicide prevention services, diet and exercise counseling and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.